doriclenses/pyDoric/README.md

 To create Suite2p executable, follow the steps:

-1. Create new environment, and install CaImAn and PyInstaller by running the following in Anaconda prompts:
+1. Create new environment, and install CaImAn and PyInstaller by running the following lines in Anaconda prompt:
-    1.  ```
+    ```
     conda create --name suite2p_pyinstaller python=3.9 pyinstaller h5py --yes
     ```

-    2.  ```
+    ```
     conda activate suite2p_pyinstaller
     ```

-    3.  ```
+    ```
     python -m pip install suite2p
     ```
     For more information about the library, please read [Suite2p docs](https://suite2p.readthedocs.io/en/latest/installation.html).

-2. Clone this repository.
+3. Clone this repository.
 In Anaconda prompt, navigate to the directory where the repository was cloned.

-3. Package the code into an executable by using pyinstaller spec file and running the following in Anaconda prompt:
+4. Package the code into an executable by using pyinstaller spec file and running the following in Anaconda prompt:

     ```
     pyinstaller /Deploy/pack_suite2p_run.spec